Phreyzer/mo826-1s2022/p4/README.md

 The kurtosis showed the best performance with a 91.31% mean accuracy score and never dropping below 80%.
 After also trying a combination of the top performers we arrive at the following result.

+**Table 3** - Accuracy statistics for different combinations of attributes.
 <div align="center">

 Combination|Mean|Min|Max|Std